OpenBB-finance/openbb-docs/content/excel/index.md

   - Access to the same datasets available in Terminal Pro
   - Standardization across financial data providers
-  - Bring in your own Data via the OpenBB Platform
   - Auto-refresh data within your spreadsheets
   - Ready-made Excel Templates